yiisoft/translator/README.md

 ### Advanced configuration for Yii3 application

-After install package, in your application be added config files:
+After installing the package, you will get the following configuration files in your application config:

-`config/packages/yiisoft/translator/common.php`
+- `config/packages/yiisoft/translator/common.php`
-`config/packages/yiisoft/translator/params.php`
+- `config/packages/yiisoft/translator/params.php`

-You need install implementation of MessageReader and MessageSource for complete configuring. (@see above `Additional packages`)
+You need get implementation of `MessageReader` and `MessageSource` to complete configuration.
+See "Additional packages", "Message sources" above.

-Simple example for usage translator in your Yii3 application with installed `yiisoft/translator-message-php` and `yiisoft/translator-formatter-intl`
+The following configuration is for Yii3 application with `yiisoft/translator-message-php` and `yiisoft/translator-formatter-intl` packages installed:

 ```php
 <?php